By Anthonia Nicol

 The judge remained silent, but his heart pounded wildly against his chest.

 ‘Look, I didn’t give him anything.
 If I had, we would have slammed you with the mother of all charges.’

 ‘What do you want?’ the judge cut in angrily.

 ‘I want the street woman and her kids out of Wallace’s life.’

 The judge shook his head nervously like the situation was out of his control.

-‘I can’t get my hands dirty like that,’ he announced as he tried to calm himself.
+‘I can’t get my hands dirty like that,’ he declared as he tried to calm himself.

-‘Dirtier,’ his guest corrected.
+‘Dirtier,’ the visitor corrected.
 ‘Your hands are already covered with mud.
 A little dirt won’t make a difference.’